 Mick earned a Bachelor of Science in engineering from West Point, a Master of Science and a doctorate in social psychology and organizational behavior from the University of Washington, and a Master of Arts in military history from the School for Advanced Military Studies at Fort Leavenworth, Kansas.
 He did post-doctoral studies in national security affairs at the National Defense University in Washington, D.C.

 During his military career, Mick served as deputy commanding general at Fort Riley, Kansas, and as an assistant professor at West Point.
 He also served as a White House aide and as the Pentagon's chief of war plans.
 Overseas assignments included Vietnam, Korea, Panama, and the Middle East.

 His military awards and decorations include the Distinguished Service Medal, the Defense Superior Service Medal, the Legion of Merit, the Bronze Star, the Meritorious Service Medal, the Air Medal, the Republic of Vietnam Campaign Medal, the Humanitarian Service Medal, the Ranger, Airborne, and Combat Infantryman's badges, and the South Carolina Meritorious Service Medal.

-Mick and his wife, Susan, are the parents of two married adult children and the grandparents of two boys and three girls.
+Mick and his wife, Susan, are the parents of two married adult children and the grandparents of three boys and three girls.